Before Raising Homeowners Assessment Fees, Check Out These Cost Containment Strategies

 Your association board is working on next year’s budget.
 You know how important the budget is, what it means to the future of your association.
 You know that your fiduciary responsibility is the most important commitment you make to your fellow homeowners.
-And you’ve planned, and figured, and followed all the budgeting steps, but you’re still staring at the one thing NO association board wants to do: an increase in assessment fees.
+And you’ve planned, and figured, and followed all the budgeting steps, but you’re still staring at the one thing NO association board wants to do: an increase in homeowners assessment fees.
 Before finalizing that increase, take a long, hard look at cost containment strategies that can save your association money and help optimize your operating budget.

 What do we mean by cost containment?
 Cost containment is maintaining or reducing expense levels to make the most of your association’s budget so you can get the most for your money and hopefully reduce the need for assessment increases.
 You may be able to save money in budget lines you never considered.
 What are some of those areas?